Skyscanner/cfripper/docs/plugin.md

 ## Making your rules available to CFRipper

-CFRipper in order to load dynamic rules uses [pluggy](https://github.com/pytest-dev/pluggy).
-You have to define a so-called entry point for your distribution so that cfripper finds your plugin module.
-Entry points are a feature provided by setuptools.
-CFRipper CLI looks up the `cfripper` entrypoint to discover its plugins and load them.
+CFRipper uses [pluggy](https://github.com/pytest-dev/pluggy) in order to load dynamic rules.
+You have to define an entrypoint for your distribution so that CFRipper finds your plugin module.
+Entrypoints are a feature provided by `setuptools`.
+The CFRipper CLI looks up the `cfripper` entrypoint to discover its plugins and load them.

 CFRipper just have one hook that has to be implemented to provide custom rules. `cfripper_get_rules` hook returns a dictionary where key are strings and values are rule inherited classes.